Matthew Chapter 9

 1. And passing on from there, Jesus saw a man called Matthew sitting in a tax-collector’s office.
 And He says to him: “Follow Me.”
 And having stood up, he followed Him.

 2. And it happened that He’s reclining2“reclining” is literal.
 In ancient times, they didn’t sit at a table, they “reclined” at a low table.
-Thus, reclining often meant eating together. in the house and behold: many tax collectors and sinners came and were reclining at the table with Jesus and His disciples.
+Thus, reclining often meant eating together. at the table in the house and behold: many tax collectors and sinners came and were reclining at the table with Jesus and His disciples.

-4. But having heard this He said; “Healthy men don’t have a need of a doctor, but sick men do.
+4. But having heard this He said: “Healthy men don’t have a need of a doctor, but sick men do.

 5. “But having departed, learn what is true: ‘I desire mercy and not sacrifice‘,3quotation/allusion to Hosea 6:6 for I didn’t come to call the righteous, but sinners.”